 There are three basic generic types of lidar:

 fferential bsorption LIDAR (DIAL) is used to measure chemical concentrations (such as ozone, water vapor, pollutants) in the atmosphere.
-A DIAL LIDAR uses two different laser wavelengths which are selected so that one of the wavelengths is absorbed by the molecule of interest whilst the other wavelength is not.
+A DIAL LIDAR uses two different laser wavelengths which are selected so that one of the wavelengths is absorbed by the molecule of interest while the other wavelength is not.
 The difference in intensity of the two return signals can be used to deduce the concentration of the molecule being investigated.

-For more information on defense technologies, visit:
+For more information on LIDAR-related products, visit:

 Coherent has locations across the globe that are available to provide support for any product, service or inquiry.